qubic-li/wallet/README.md

 # qubic.li - Wallet

 A simple wallet for the QUBIC Network.
+Find more about QUBIC on https://doc.qubic.world/ or visit us on https://qubic.li.
+To join the QUBIC Community on discord use this link http://discord.gg/2vDMR8m.

 ## License